 - Presents new problems of varying types and difficulties

-Students taking an introductory DSP course at the junior, senior level in undergraduate electrical engineering programs, as well as for electrical engineers and technicians who design and build hardware and software for DSP systems
+Students taking an introductory DSP course at the junior, senior level in undergraduate electrical engineering programs, as well as electrical engineers and technicians who design and build hardware and software for DSP systems

 1. Introduction To Digital Signal Processing